Fins are a very useful piece of equipment for both the developing and the accomplished swimmer.

 Fins are probably our most versatile pieces of equipment, but with that being the case, we need to be mindful to not over use them.
 It can become a default decision to prescribe fins in warm up, swim down, low intensity kick and for recovery periods between demanding repeats in main sets.
 Often we give swimmers choice options and more often than not they will choose fins.
 It is sound advice to plan the specific use of fins and monitor the volume so we are aware of how often we are using them and how far we are swimming with them on.

-The wearing of fins provides a lot of assistance which has the effect of unloading the upper body when we swim at lower intensities.
+The wearing of flippers provides a lot of assistance which has the effect of unloading the upper body when we swim at lower intensities.
 This results in the swimmer requiring a lower level of neuro-muscular activation to perform the movements which in fact, negatively impacts on our capability to swim with improved technique when swimming without fins.

 Taking this into consideration it follows that improvement in swimming skill will result when we use fins in specific applications